Sale!

 Japanese Quail Fertile Eggs (Dozen)

 Our fertile Japanese quail eggs come from our large jumbo – Goliath-sized quails, raised naturally on the ground, not in cages.
-They thrive in a natural environment, behaving just as they would in the wild.
 Perfect for those with limited space, not large enough for chickens, but still wanting fresh eggs.
 Ideal for beginner poultry keepers, these hardy, fast-maturing birds are easy to handle and require minimal maintenance.
 A great choice for kids and those seeking a productive, rewarding addition to their backyard.
+Our line can produce “Cinnamon” mutation red eye offspring (Click to view more details)

 Our birds weigh (8 weeks mark) around Females 350 -450g, Males 350-400g,